survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 export default alt.createStore(LaneStore, 'LaneStore');
 ```

-Again, the implementation has been coded with drag and drop in mind.
-Later on we'll want to pass `noteId` explicitly, so it doesn't hurt to have it there.
-You've seen the rest of the code earlier in different contexts.
+Just building an association between a lane and a note isn't enough.
+We are going to need some way to resolve the note references to data we can display through the user interface.
+For this purpose we need to implement a special getter that performs this particular step.

 ### Implementing a Getter for `NoteStore`

-Given our lanes contain references to notes through ids, we are going to need some way to resolve those ids to actual notes.
-One neat way to do this is to implement a public method `NoteStore.get(notes)` for the purpose.
-It accepts an array of `Note` ids, and returns corresponding objects.
+One neat way to resolve lane notes to actual data is to implement a public method `NoteStore.get(notes)`.
+It accepts an array of `Note` ids, and returns the corresponding objects.

 This can be achieved using the `map` operation.
 First, we need to get the ids of all notes to match against.
 After that, we can perform a lookup for each note id passed in using `indexOf`.